earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral06-landsat-tifs-in-R.md

 ```

-Let's plot each individual band in our brick.
+Let's plot each individual band in your brick.

 ```r